Dundas (federal electoral district)

 Dundas was a federal electoral district in Ontario, Canada, that was represented in the House of Commons of Canada from 1867 to 1925.
-It was created by the British North America Act of 1867.
+It was created by the British North America Act 1867.

 It consisted initially of Dundas County.
-In 1914, it was expanded to include the townships of Finch and Osnabruck, and the village of Finch.
+In 1914, it was expanded to include the townships of Finch and Osnabruck, and the village of Finch from neighbouring Stormont County, which had previously been in the riding of Stormont.

 The electoral district was abolished in 1924 when it was merged into Grenville—Dundas riding.

+Members of Parliament

+This riding has elected the following members of Parliament: